dingxiong/dingxiong.github.io/_posts/2023-12-25-mysql-concurrency-control.md

 COMMIT;
 ```

-We do a `select ... for update` every time we start a new transaction.
-There
+`select ... for update` follows immediately after `BEGIN`.
+There are two
-are two implications:
+implications:

-1. Because the lock associated with `SELECT ... for update` is release after
+1. Because the lock associated with `SELECT ... for update` is released after
    the transaction ends, so all concurrent transactions are actually executed
-   in a sequential order.
+   one by one.
+Any two transactions have no overlap in the time view.
 2. Because this `SELECT ... for update` is the first read inside the
    transaction, so it establishes the snapshot to use.

 Combining #1 and #2, we can conclude that transactions are executed in a
 serializable order, and in this transaction chain, early transaction is visible
 to later transactions.
+Note, #2 is important because if there is a query
+between `BEGIN` and `SELECT ... for update`, then snapshots are not ordered
+serializably.

 ## Transaction